Skip to main content

 Once a VA decision becomes final—meaning the time to appeal has passed—it can feel like the end of the road for a veteran seeking benefits.
 However, the law provides a limited but important exception: the ability to challenge that final decision by filing a motion based on clear and unmistakable error (CUE).

-CUE motions are often misunderstood—and often misused.
+CUE motions are often misunderstood and misused.
 Not every disagreement with VA qualifies as a clear and unmistakable error.
 To succeed, the error must be undebatable and must have directly affected the result of the claim.

 In this article, CCK Law will discuss:

-• Why a veteran would file a CUE
+• When a veteran should file a CUE

 • And more

-Who We Are: Chisholm Chisholm & Kilpatrick is the leading veterans law firm in the United States, employing over 100 individuals who are accredited by VA or admitted to practice before the U.S. Court of Appeals for Veterans Claims.
-In addition to arguing many of the most precedent-setting cases in veterans law, CCK Law has published over 2,500 webpages and 800 videos of free content, sharing our experience with veterans and their families.
+Who We Are: Chisholm Chisholm & Kilpatrick is the nation’s leading veterans law firm.
+As of 2025, CCK Law employs over 100 individuals who are accredited by VA or admitted to practice before the U.S. Court of Appeals for Veterans Claims.
+In addition to arguing many of the most precedent-setting cases in veterans law, we have published over 2,500 webpages and 800 videos of free content for veterans and families.

 Why Would a Veteran File a CUE?